CREPIC21/businessRegistry/project_step_by_step.md

 - created .gitignore file to not commit certain files when pushing the app on GitHub

-- created seperate file for routes trades.js and created router(insted of app)
+- created separate file for routes trades.js and created router(insted of app)

-- created seperate file for all routes in controllers trades.js and exported the to routes trades.js
+- created separate file for all routes in controllers trades.js and exported them to routes trades.js

-- created sepeate file for middelware logger.js -> provides logging functionality for an application.
+- created separate file for middleware logger.js -> provides logging functionality for an application.
 It can be used to display errors, warnings and debug messages, but we will use morgan as explained below -> logger later on deleted from the project

-- installed third party middelware morgan -> npm install morgan https://www.npmjs.com/package/morgan
+- installed third party middleware morgan -> npm install morgan https://www.npmjs.com/package/morgan
 - what is middleware -> https://stackoverflow.com/questions/23259168/what-are-express-json-and-express-urlencoded